 “Why We Failed: 40 Years of Education Reform” is a blend of nonfiction stories as well as fictionalized composites woven together to paint a picture of the past four decades of education in the United States from the point of view of a scientist turned educator turned author.

-The book has eight chapters and is 350 pages long.
-Some of the chapter titles include: Common Core is Not the Problem; Politicians Need Not Apply; Special Education: All Heart and No Head and Creating Quality with Tenure.
+The book has seven chapters with titles like: Common Core is Not the Problem; Politicians Need Not Apply; Special Education: All Heart and No Head and Creating Quality with Tenure.

 The solutions are not only woven into the stories but the end of each chapter features a section called: What can we do?
-There is a how-to list for: school superintendents, teachers, principals and school board members.
+For school superintendents, teachers, principals and school board members.
 The target audience is educators and teacher, principal and superintendent training programs in higher education.
 It also has mass appeal for millions of Americans who have been asking: Where has all the money gone?
 And how can we reform something for 40 years and make no progress?

 “Too often leadership in US education has been defined as finding the best way to get through the challenges without creating conflict, without challenging assumptions and without making employees and school board members feel bad about not doing their jobs properly or effectively.” – Lonnie Palmer